nejucomo/blog/content/2014-08-13_monetary-base-growth-btc-vs-eth.rst

     <script language="javascript" type="text/javascript" src="./js/monetary-base-growth-btc-vs-eth.js"></script>

 Here are some plots for comparing the monetary policies of Bitcoin versus Ethereum.
 I created the datasets for these from scratch, based on ``FIXME: add references``.
 They are approximated to years after launch, whereas a block-count on the X-axes would be more precise.
-For Ethereum, I use ``𝑥`` as the total number of `ETH` allocated in the genesis block.  ``FIXME: double check 𝑥 and reward rate are correct.``
+For Ethereum, I use ``x`` as the total number of `ETH` allocated in the genesis block.  ``FIXME: double check x and reward rate are correct.``

 **Caveat Emptor:**  It's quite possible I've made mistakes or errors.
 Do not rely on this data without careful verification on your own.